-Science - the discovery the human being has been making of the world around him and of himself - is one of the most demanding human endeavours.
-Along the history scientists have always tried to find and discard errors in their statements about the world and men.
-They are therefore very sensitive to the error, to all kinds of errors, and they know that truth may only be achieved in a continuous and progressive way.
-Although truth is and has always been a mere ideal, in many practical cases it is relatively easy to recognize the lack of truth.
+- Science the discovery of the world and the human being is one of the most demanding human endeavours. - Along the history scientists have always tried to find and discard errors in their statements about the world and men.
+They are therefore very sensitive to errors, and they know that truth may only be achieved in a continuous and progressive way.
+Although truth is and has always been an ideal, in many practical cases it is easy to recognize the lack of truth. - The scientific method, where peer review plays a determinant role, has been created and improved to accomplish the mission of science in the best possible way.
+Is has accomplished a lot.

-The scientific method, where peer review plays a determinant role, has been created and improved precisely to accomplish the mission of science in the best possible way.
-It has accomplished a lot: it is never too much to emphasize its power: in fact, society has completely changed after the Scientific Revolution and this is justified by the simple fact that we may live better in a world we know better.
-It is hard to live in the dark!
+The power of science

+It is never too much to emphasize the power of the scientific method: in fact, society has completely changed after the Scientific Revolution.
+This is justified by the simple fact that we may live better in a world we know better!

 What is the role of ethics?

-Some essential ethical norms belong to the scientific method.
-In my view, they are not an external imposition to science but an important element of the scientific method.
-Scientists may be imaginative with respect to theories but they have to respect facts.
+- Ethical norms belong to the scientific method.
+They are not an external imposition to science but an essential element of the scientific method. - Scientists may be imaginative with respect to theories but they have to respect facts.
 Theory has to be adjusted to facts and not the other way around.
-In the experimental sciences it is clear that Nature is the Supreme Court which announces its decisions in the results of experiments.
-Any manipulation of data leads immediately to discredit.
-It represents professional death as it has happened in the well-known cases of cold fusion announced by an English and an American chemists or in the nanodevices announced by a German physicist or, more recently, with the cloning research done by a South-Korean doctor.
-Moreover, the creation and dissemination of science discoveries obeys to a set of strict rules: for instance, scientists should be aware of other peoples work and cite it properly.
+Any manipulation of data leads immediately to discredit: it is a professional death. - Moreover, the creation and the announcement of science discoveries obey to strict rules: e.g., scientists should be aware of other people's work and cite it properly.